duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: sdlkfjsldjf.
+  The following people collaborated on this project with me: sdlkfj.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/dlkfjl/dlkfj).
+Get started [here](github.com/sldkfj/lskdfj).

   ## Tests

-  sldkfjlskj
+  slkfjd

   ## Questions

-  Please email lskdjf or contact me thgrough GitHub [github.com/dlkfjl/dlkfj](github.com/dlkfjl/dlkfj).
+  Please email sdlkfj or contact me thgrough GitHub [github.com/sldkfj/lskdfj](github.com/sldkfj/lskdfj).